-It is no secret that I love ribbon and I super love Crinkle Ribbon.
-I have played a lot with different ways to color ribbon.
+It is no secret that I love ribbon and have played a lot with different ways to add color to white ribbon.
 Last week I shared how to color only the center part of a bow.
-After sharing that bow, I wondered about how it would look to use the same technique to color the loops while leaving the center white.
-I used that bow yesterday on my anniversary tag and am sharing the tutorial of how to create it today.
+After making that bow, I wondered about how it would look to use the same technique to color the loops while leaving the center white.
+I used that bow on the anniversary tag I shared yesterday and am sharing the tutorial today on how to make a loop dyed bow.

 Begin by creating a fluffy bow.
 My Fluffy Bow template will make it really easy to create a bow that isn’t attached to anything.